6sense Pricing Review 2026: Plans, Costs, and What Enterprise ABM Really Costs

 Most B2B teams evaluating 6sense have the same first question: what does it actually cost?
 The answer is harder to find than it should be.
 6sense does not publish pricing for its paid plans, requires sales conversations for quotes, and locks buyers into 12-24 month contracts.
 According to Vendr, the median buyer pays $55,211 per year, but actual costs range from $35,000 to over $130,000 depending on modules, credits, and add-ons.
 This 6sense pricing breakdown covers every tier, the hidden costs most reviews skip, and how the platform compares to modern alternatives.

 TL;DR: 6sense pricing starts at $0 for a limited free plan (50 credits/month) and scales to $100,000-$200,000+ per year for enterprise packages.
 The median buyer pays ~$55K/year.
 Implementation fees, credit overages, and required RevOps headcount push the true cost significantly higher.
-For teams that need account intelligence without six-figure commitments, alternatives exist at a fraction of the price.
+For teams that need account intelligence without six-figure commitments, transparent alternatives exist at a fraction of the price.

 See Salesmotion on a real account